 Demolition work on O’Neil’s began in late April.
 The interior was gutted and workers have removed the stucco and shingles from its facade.
 The exterior now features an aged brick look that is very similar to the Verona Inn.
 Inside, the crew replaced a column that separated the space with a steel beam to open it up.

-If all goes according to plan, CulinAriane will close around the end of August and Ariane Kitchen & Bar will open mid-October.
+If all goes according to plan, CulinAriane will close around the end of August [UPDATE: The final service will be September 12] and Ariane Kitchen & Bar will open mid-October.

 CulinAriane had received numerous accolades since its founding, including several appearances on New Jersey Monthly‘s annual list of the best restaurants in the state.
 The restaurant, located just around the corner from Mountainside Hospital, was an almost instant hit in Montclair, and its profile went national after Ariane Duarte appeared on the reality TV cooking show “Top Chef” in 2008.
 Duarte has become a regular on food television, but the Verona native (and Verona High School graduate) also made time to cook for teachers’ luncheons and Verona fundraisers.

 On Tuesday afternoon, Duarte was deep into decisions about banquette seating at the new restaurant.
 “It was a hard decision to leave Montclair,” she said, “but it was the right one.”